aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 The global update uses the composer.json and composer.lock and vendor directory in the ~/.composer directory.

-The update command updates the composer.lock file based on manual changes to composer.json (added, removed or version modified packages in the require or require-dev sections).
+> The update command updates the composer.lock file based on manual changes to composer.json (added, removed or version modified packages in the require or require-dev sections).
 It also updates the package versions in composer.lock, if the package has an updated version in the package repository that satisfies the package version constraint specified in composer.json.
-It then installs into the vendor directory, the added or new version packages and removes the removed and old version packages based on the specific package versions in updated composer.lock file.
+It then reconciles the differences between the currently installed packages in the vendor directory and their versions and any package or version changes in the composer.lock file and adds and removes packages in the vendor directory accordingly.

 ## installing packages